killerninja8/killerninja8/README.md

 - 👋 Hi, I’m Sid Grover!
-- 👀 I’m interested in data analytics, machine learning, and process engineering
+- 👀 I’m interested in data ana, machine learning, and process engineering
 - 💞️ I like to read about finance (empirical asset pricing)
 - 📫 How to reach me: groversiddharth21[/at/]gmail.com